JohanAanesen/CSAMS/docs/brede-Notes.md

 * Watched a tutorial about bootstrap.

 ### Tuesday - 05/02/19
-* Continued working on the design for the user profile page
+* Continued working on the design for the user profile page.
+* Had a bug about not getting the data from go file to html file.
+I fixed it with changing the struct variables to have capital letters :)))

 ### Wednesday - 06/02/19